 In accordance with the Campus Crime Awareness and Campus Security Act of 1990, New Mexico Junior College provides information relating to crime statistics and security measures to prospective students, matriculated students, and employees.
-Statistics for reported criminal activities for the previous three school years are posted on the NMJC website at http://www.nmjc.edu/student services/ security/ crimestats.asp.
-For additional information and/or further breakdown of incidents reported to the Office of Campus Security and Safety, please contact the Director of Administrative Services.
+Statistics for reported criminal activities for the previous three school years are posted on the NMJC website at NMJC Campus Crime Report.
+For additional information and/or further breakdown of incidents reported to the Office of Campus Safety, please contact the Chief of Campus Safety.